valueflows/valueflows/docs/specification/external-terms.md

 # External terms

 Most applications using VF will need terms defined in various other vocabularies.
-Below we recommend reusing some from well established vocabularies (web ontologies).
+In fact, some of these are essential to the complete ValueFlows model.
+Below are the essential elements we are reusing from well established vocabularies (web ontologies).

 ## SKOS